chronologic/ethereum-alarm-clock/README.md

 We _will soon_ host developer documentation via Doxitiy on github pages.

+## Using the CLI

+If you would like to try using the CLI please make sure to build the contracts by running the truffle tests above.
+See `instructions.txt` in script/cli/ and play around with the source code.
+NOTE - only works on ROPSTEN for the moment by using the contracts provided below.

 ## Deployment

 The EAC contracts are deployed on Ropsten at the addresses below.